Mark Mathias Player Props: Pirates vs. Rockies

-After going 0-for-2 in his last game, Mark Mathias and the Pittsburgh Pirates take on the Colorado Rockies (who will start Kyle Freeland) at 8:40 PM ET on Monday.
+The Pittsburgh Pirates and Mark Mathias, who went 4-for-5 with an RBI last time out, battle Austin Gomber and the Colorado Rockies at Coors Field, Wednesday at 3:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Cardinals.
+He racked up four hits (going 4-for-5 with an RBI) in his last appearance against the Rockies.

 Mark Mathias Game Info & Props vs. the Rockies